 But this bug was a very shy bug.
 It was hard to manually reproduce it; it was hard to trigger the exact conditions that caused it.
 So it would have been really annoying to fix it using my usual guess-and-check approach – it’d be much easier to trigger the conditions once, print out the state, put that into a test, and then re-run the test until I had a fix.

-But, unfortunately, things are not so simple.
+But, sadly, things are not so simple.

 Because I cannot actually write tests.